-Give a hoot or howl at the moon over these fun-filled activities for kids that take place after the sun goes down.
-We’ve got a thrilling bucket list for little ones up past their bedtime––from Kids’ Night Out at the Fleet Science Center to stargazing and Safari Park sleepovers, read on for the scoop!
+Your kids will howl at the moon over these fun-filled activities that take place after the sun goes down.
+We’ve got a thrilling bucket list for little ones up past their bedtime––from Kids’ Wild Night Out at the San Diego Zoo to stargazing, drive-in movies and Safari Park sleepovers, read on for the scoop!

 Kids' Wild Night Out at The San Diego Zoo